Nightpanda/git-utils/README.md

 Scripts and such for managing all things related to git.

 ## delete-merged.sh
-Takes all merged branched, excluding master and performs save git branch deletion on each.
+Takes all merged branched, excluding master and performs git branch deletion on each.

 ## rebase-all.sh
 Takes all local branches and performs git checkout and rebase from origin master:master to each.

 ## yoda
-A cutely named shortuct for rebasing from origin master:master.
-I place this to my home/bin.
+A cutely named shortcut for rebasing from origin master:master.
+I place this to my users home-folder/bin.